radical-cybertools/radical.pilot/README.md

 ## Provide Feedback

-Have a question, a feature request or you found a bug?
+Have a question, feature request or you found a bug?
 Feel free to open a [support ticket](https://github.com/radical-cybertools/radical.pilot/issues).
-For vilnerabilities, please draft a private
+For vulnerabilities, please draft a private
 [security advisory](https://github.com/radical-cybertools/radical.pilot/security/advisories).

 ## Contributing